If the foldable phones of the future look like this, count me in

 Picture a phone about the size of today's leading phablets -- the Samsung Galaxy Note 9, the iPhone XS Max, or the Huawei Mate 20 Pro -- but the device has a hidden trick.
 Imagine you can swipe across the screen with a specific gesture and the screen folds out and essentially doubles itself, as I heard a product designer once speculate.
 The bottom of the phone on the main unit serves as the grip or handle -- similar to the Amazon Kindle Oasis.

 Then, the next step for foldable phones will be transforming into wearables.
 As CNET's Shara Tibken reported on Saturday, TCL is already working on a smartphone that could bend around your wrist to become a smartwatch.
-However, the vision of phones that could transform into wearables is a lot bigger than TCL's concept, as we saw more than a decade ago with the Nokia Morph.
+But the vision of phones that could transform into wearables is far bigger than TCL's concept, as we saw more than a decade ago with the Nokia Morph.

 Let's not forget that this computer we carry in our pockets is a modern miracle.
 To call it a phone is like calling the Space Shuttle an airplane.
 Even just two decades ago, if you would have told us everything we would be doing with these little machines today, most of us would have been pretty dumbstruck.